COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 ## Location
 Lectures are held online on day 1-3.
 Day 4 and examinations will take place in the BMC, Sölvegatan, Lund.

-Locations for the individual study tasks and debate prep are at the students' discretion but the indicated lecture halls will be open until 16:00 to sit there if you want.
+Locations for the self-study tasks and debate prep are at the students' discretion but the indicated lecture halls will be open until 16:00 to sit there if you want.

 Lecture halls: